Level of Study

 Examination Support Material

-Texts from the reading list, library resources, references indicated by the teacher.
+Texts from the reading list, library resources, and references and tools indicated by the teacher.
 All used support materials must be cited.

 Evaluation of the offered course will be carried out in accordance with the University of Bergen's quality assessment system.